-In a two-person household, you will need at least 10 cu. ft. of space, excluding freezer storage.
-In larger households, a good rule of thumb is to add 1.5 cu. ft. of refrigeration space for each additional person.
-If you dine out frequently, you may be able to purchase a smaller unit.
-Overall, 21 cu. ft. of refrigeration/freezer space should suffice for an average-sized family.
+In a two-person household, you will need at least 10 cubic feet of space, excluding freezer storage.
+In larger households, a good rule of thumb is to add 1.5 cubic feet of refrigeration space for each additional person.
+Overall, 21 cubic feet of refrigeration/freezer space should suffice for an average-sized family.

-- Empty refrigerators operate with less efficiency than fully stocked units
+- Empty refrigerators operate with less efficiency than fully stocked units.

-- If you frequently entertain guests, look for a unit with greater storage capacity
+- If you frequently entertain guests, look for a unit with greater storage capacity.

-- Consider adding a second refrigerator in your garage or basement if you need a great deal of extra space
+- Consider adding a second refrigerator in your garage or basement if you need a great deal of extra space.

-- If you like to keep large amounts of milk or juice on hand, look for door bins capable of holding gallon-sized containers.
+- If you like to keep large amounts of milk or juice on hand, look for door bins capable of holding larger containers.

 - Adjustable shelving allows you to move them up and down to create space for large dishes while wine racks, snack trays and lift-out baskets in the freezer provide other organizational options.

-- Bins with adjustable heights can accommodate a wider range of food and beverage containers
+- Bins with adjustable heights can accommodate a wider range of food and beverage containers.

-- Sliding shelves make it easier to reach items placed toward the back of the refrigerator
+- Sliding shelves make it easier to reach items placed toward the back of the refrigerator.

-- Deli trays allow you to store large platters of meats, cheeses and hors d'oeuvres
+- Deli trays allow you to store large platters of meats, cheeses and hors d'oeuvres.

-- Built-in beverage holders keep canned or bottled beverages neat, orderly and easily accessible
+- Built-in beverage holders keep canned or bottled beverages neat, orderly and easily accessible.